Comparison15 min read

 Video player prototype with media playback, made in ProtoPie.

-Video player prototype with media playback.
+Video player prototype with media playback, made with ProtoPie.

 Figma, on the other hand, offers no way for users to directly embed audio or video.
 If you’re creating media-rich prototypes then there’s only one option: ProtoPie.